One of the most significant considerations with any pet is the price tag.

 At an ideal visit, the breeder will show you all the puppies (not just the one you’re considering), who will all be healthy, happy, and kept in a safe and comfortable environment.

 You should also pay attention to the mother (and the father, if possible, but he may not be available to see).
-She should also be healthy, with a good temperament, respectful behavior, and traits that you’d want to see in your puppy.
+She should also be healthy, with a good temperament, respectful behavior, and traits you want to see in your puppy.

 Be sure to take your time and listen to your instincts.